orinayo/products-client/README.md

 # Products-Client
 ## Setup
-1. Navigate to the folder you want to clone the folder into.
+1. Navigate to the folder you want to clone the repository into.

 2. Clone the project locally using the command 'git clone https://github.com/orinayo/products-client.git'